Big Pigeon in Southwest Iowa

 The Rhine River in Germany

---------- I plan to remove the following later.
+--------- I plan to remove or rework the following later.

 By the end of January 1945, Germany forces had been squeezed from the bulge created by the massive Ardennes counteroffensive of December and were again behind the defensive fortifications known as the Siegfried Line or West Wall.
 Offensive operations, suspended by the Western Allies in mid-December 1944, had already resumed.